e-vinci/web3-2025/src/data/post/course-lessons/lesson-2-deploy-persistence.md

 - name it "expenso-frontend"
 - Specify the correct branch
 - Specify the root directory (frontend)
-- As a buid command we want `npm install && npm run build` and as publish directoy `dist` (you can figure that out by running the commands locally)
+- As a build command we want `npm install && npm run build` and as publish directoy `dist` (you can figure that out by running the commands locally)

 Once built, the frontend is "just" standard html & js - so it is indeed a "static website".